Best Peanut Butter Cookies

 Because peanut butter contains so much fat, it’s possible to use it without adding any extra oil.
 Aside from making these cookies plant-based, it also means I get to max out the peanut flavor.
-But don’t let the word “vegan” discourage you from making them as these are delicious by any measure.

-Unfortunately, you can’t tell what the final texture of the cookies will be while they’re still hot, so you may need to make a couple of batches to nail the perfect timing for your oven.
+Unfortunately, you can’t tell the final texture of the cookies while they’re still hot, so you may need to make a couple of batches to nail the perfect timing for your oven.
 The good news is that these cookies don’t contain any eggs, which means you can eat the dough raw.
 If you want to ensure your cookies are chewy from the first batch, I’d recommend erring on undercooked.

 On the flip side, if you’re the type that likes your cookies crisp, then just bake these a bit longer, and the sugars will caramelize, the moisture will evaporate, and you’ll end up with peanut butter cookies with a nice snap.